keycdn/cache-enabler/readme.txt

 * Manual cache clearing
 * WP-CLI cache clearing
 * Cache expiry
-* Cache size display in the WordPress dashboard
+* WebP support (convert images to WebP with [Optimus](https://optimus.io))
+* Mobile support
+* Brotli and Gzip pre-compression support
 * Minification of HTML excluding or including inline CSS and JavaScript
-* WordPress multisite network support
-* WebP support (convert images to WebP with [Optimus](https://optimus.io))
-* Gzip pre-compression support
+* Real-time cache size display in the WordPress dashboard
 * Custom post type support
 * `304 Not Modified` support
 * Works perfectly with [Autoptimize](https://wordpress.org/plugins/autoptimize/) and the majority of other third party plugins

 = How does the caching work? =
-Cache Enabler captures page contents and saves it as a static HTML file on the server’s disk.
-Converting inline image URLs to WebP as a separate static HTML file and pre-compressing both static HTML files with Gzip is possible.
-The accepted static HTML file is then delivered to users without any database queries or on the fly compression for a faster site load time.
+Cache Enabler captures page contents and saves it as a static HTML file on the server's disk.
+The static HTML file created can be one of several possible cache versions depending on the plugin settings and HTTP request.
+Accepted static HTML files are then delivered without any database queries or on the fly compression, allowing for a quicker page load.

 = Documentation =